openstack-archive/boartty/doc/source/configuration.rst

   **url (required)**
     The URL of the Gerrit server.
 HTTPS should be preferred.

-  **username (required)**
-    Your username in Gerrit. [required]

-  **password (required)**
-    Your password in Gerrit.
-Obtain it from Settings -> HTTP Password in the Gerrit web interface.

-  **auth-type**
-    Authentication type required by the Gerrit server.
-Can be 'basic', 'digest', or 'form'.
-Defaults to 'digest'.

-  **git-root (required)**
+  **token (required)**
-    A location where Gertty should store its git repositories.
-These can be the same git repositories where you do your own work -- Gertty will not modify them unless you tell it to, and even then the normal git protections against losing work remain in place.
+    Your authentication token from Storyboard.
+Obtain it as described above in "Configuration".

   **dburi**
-    The location of Gertty's sqlite database.
+    The location of Boartty's sqlite database.
 If you have more than one server, you should specify a dburi for any additional servers.
-    By default a SQLite database called ~/.gertty.db is used.
+    By default a SQLite database called ~/.boartty.db is used.

   **ssl-ca-path**
-    If your Gerrit server uses a non-standard certificate chain (e.g. on a test server), you can pass a full path to a bundle of CA certificates here:
+    If your Storyboard server uses a non-standard certificate chain (e.g. on a test server), you can pass a full path to a bundle of CA certificates here: